 Non-participating community members damage the functionality of a Decentralized Autonomous Organization.
 It turns out that only a small percentage of MakerDAO users participate in the voting.

 Let’s return to the example with MakerDAO that we discussed in the previous paragraph.
-According to the voting results in a survey, 4 out of 46 participants had a weight of 58.8%.
+According to the vote and its results in a survey, 4 out of 46 participants had a weight of 58.8%.
 This means that the decision would be in their favor even if the rest of the participants voted against it.

 The approach used in MakerDAO actually leads to centralized control, which is contrary to the nature of decentralized autonomous organizations.
-The irony is that even changing the voting mechanism won’t work if the largest holders vote against it.
+The irony is that even changing the voting mechanism won’t work if the largest token holders at DAOs vote against it.

 Another aspect concerns the decentralized nature of DAOs.
 Many DAOs operate on fully decentralized blockchains such as the Ethereum network, Cosmos, Solana, and Cardano.
 In the event of a successful breach of the protocols, it’s impossible to stop the attackers and prevent the movement of assets.
 This means that they can freely withdraw funds from the pool of a compromised decentralized protocol.
 These risks are outlined in legal agreements, so always read the platform’s terms of use before working with it.